 Director, Ross Hunter said: “There’s a perception that this sharing economy is a new thing, and in some respects it is but, if you go back to just after the Second World War, people would go and work between cities.
 My great aunt worked in the civil service in London and she would have been a lodger.
 She would have had a land lady.
 What’s the difference between a land lady and a co-living host?”

 In workplace and office design, the future is all about agile and flexible working.
-As well as looking after your health and wellbeing, this type of working is said to increase productivity.
+As well as looking after your health and wellbeing, this type of working is said to increase productivity and promote a more healthy work life balance.

 Graven worked collaboratively with Registers of Scotland to develop a smart working platform to support the organisation’s digital transformation programme, relocating staff from their previous Glasgow and Edinburgh offices without impacting on the delivery and quality of their services.